pnp/powershell/documentation/Get-PnPRecycleBinItem.md

 ```

 ### -FirstStage
-Return all items in the first stage recycle bin
+Returns all items in the first stage recycle bin

 ```yaml
 Type: SwitchParameter